smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 </struct>
 ```

 The `ModuleInfo` serves two purposes.
 First, its mandatory parameter `moduleId` is used as an ID helper for a RC module within a module type.
 Second, it has additional information about the RC module.

 `location` indicates where the module is located.
+If `location` does not exist, it does not have a default value.

 `serviceArea` indicates the service area or the coverage area of a module.
 For example, a seat control covers only one seat.
 The location and the service area of a seat control module are the same.
 A radio control serves all passengers in the vehicle.
 Its service area will cover its own physical location as well as other locations in the vehicle.
 If a `serviceArea` is not included, it is assumed the `serviceArea` is the same as `location`.
-If both are not included, it is assumed that they cover the whole area of the vehicle.
+If both are not included, it is assumed that the `serviceArea` covers the whole area of the vehicle.

 Flag `allowMultipleAccess` indicates whether a RC module can be accessed by multiple users or exclusively used by a user.
 In general, examples of shared module types are `RADIO`, `AUDIO`, `LIGHT` and `HMI`.
 An example of exclusive module types is `SEAT`.
-Depending on single climate zone or multiple climate zone support, a module with `CLIMATE` module type can be shared or exclusive.
+Depending on single climate zone or multiple climate zone support, a module with `CLIMATE` module type can be shared or exclusive. `allowMultipleAccess` is defined per module, not per module type.

 It is suggested that the HMI always includes all parameters in capabilities even if they are defined as optional.